 Companies sometimes overreach by trying to require employees to disclose social media accounts and allow employers to access those accounts either during the interview or screening process and sometimes even on an ongoing basis.
 Companies also are developing social media policies that limit what employees can and cannot say about the company and coworkers.
 Often, however, employers find out that inappropriate or detrimental comments online by employees because the employees voluntarily share the information with co-workers or bosses by connecting with those people online.

-How an employer in Fort Worth or Dallas can use your social media content in an employment context
+How an employer in Texas can use your social media content in an employment context

 However, the employer would be less likely to face legitimate discrimination charges if it saw the employee’s twitter account peppered with frequent “Kill Whitey!” statements.
 It may do so on the basis that it feared her hostility towards Caucasian employees.
 The information online often is somewhere in between those two points.
 Whether the employer’s use of the information is discriminatory is often grey.